The National Patient Safety Improvement Programmes

 • Safety interventions that provide clear benefits to the workforce

-The delivery of the safety improvement programmes is shaped by the following key enablers:
+The delivery of the safety improvement programmes is shaped by the following key principles:

-• Addressing inequalities: understand local health inequalities to ensure selected interventions improve the lives of those with the worst health outcomes.
+• Addressing inequalities: understanding local health inequalities to ensure selected interventions improve the lives of those with the worst health outcomes.

-• Patient and carer co-design: employ a co-production approach with patients, carers and service users who represent the diversity of the population served.
+• Patient and carer co-design: employing a co-production approach with patients, carers and service users who represent the diversity of the population served.

-• Safety culture: use safety culture insights to inform quality improvement approaches.
+• Safety culture: using safety culture insights to inform quality improvement approaches.

-• Patient safety networks: coordinate and facilitate patient safety networks to provide the sub-regional delivery architecture for improvement.
+• Coordinating patient safety networks: providing the sub-regional delivery architecture for improvement.

-• Clinical leadership: identify and nurture clinical leadership to lead improvement through the networks
+• Clinical leadership: identifying and nurturing clinical leadership to lead improvement through the networks

-• Building QI capacity and capability: use the Institute for Healthcare Improvement’s (IHI) dosing approach to build quality improvement capacity and capability.
+• Building quality improvement capacity and capability: using the Institute for Healthcare Improvement’s (IHI) model.

-• Measurement: develop a robust measurement plan including relevant process, balancing and outcomes metrics, using the IHI’s Model for Improvement.
+• Measurement: developing a robust measurement plan using the IHI’s Model for Improvement.

-• Improvement and innovation pipeline: undertake horizon-scanning and prioritisation to inform future national workstreams.
+• Improvement and innovation pipeline: undertaking horizon-scanning and prioritisation to inform future national workstreams.

 Patient safety in the East of England